Intimate and Live (concert tour): Broadcasts and recordings

 The show was filmed at the Capitol Theatre, Sydney, on 30 June and 1 July 1998.
 In November 1998, Mushroom Records released the live album with the same name as the tour in Australia and New Zealand as a cassette and double-CD set.
 The concert was released onto DVD on 23 July 2002 by Mushroom in Australia and New Zealand.
 The sleeve design was handled by Andrew Murabito at Mushroom Art and Baker was the creative designer.
 A VHS was issued in Australia only.
 "Dancing Queen" appeared on her 2002 greatest hits album Greatest Hits 87-99.

 Set list

-This set list represents the recorded show and information found at the linked source.
+Set list and samples adapted per the official track listing of Intimate and Live.
 It does not represent all shows.